Error-331/code_tests/docs/bible/links.md

 The Fear of Man - September 14 (We should rather have the frown of the world because we preach hell that the frown of God because we didn't);

 Rejection - September 15 (Romans 8:7-8 AMP);

+The Silliness of Conceit - September 16 (Father, remind me as I go through today that everything I have comes from your gracious hand);